Fluorsid: Headquarters and production plants

 With the acquisition of Noralf in 2013, it is also present in Norway in the Odda plant, capable of producing around 40,000 tons per year of aluminum fluoride.

-About the mining sector, in Great Britain it has been present since 2012 at Cavendish Mill in Derbyshire within the Peak District National Park, where fluorite is extracted and subsequently transported to the various plants.
-In the same country there is also a plant, dated 1984, in Sheffield (South Yorkshire) where titanium powders and granules are produced.

-In Switzerland, the entire magnesium sector is located in Martigny (Canton of Valais).
-The site specializes in the production of magnesium anodes for the cathodic protection of water heaters, tanks and pipelines.
-Also in Switzerland, in Zurich and Lausanne, there are offices dedicated to the group's trading activities.

 Finally, with the subsidiary Simplis Logistics, the company operates in Manama, Bahrain, in the logistics sector and in the transport of production materials.

 In 2018 Fluorsid acquired from Solvay its plant in Porto Marghera, in the industrial area of Venice.
 Indeed here there was one of the biggest productions of hydrofluoric acid, in both anhydrous and aqueous form, and of fluoroderivatives (calcium sulphate).
 The company therefore settled here its company branch called Fluorsid Alkeemia.
 The plant had an area of 125,000 square meters and every year 27,000 tons of anhydrous hydrofluoric acid and 100,000 tons of calcium sulphate were produced.
 In February 2021 it was selected by the Italian Ministry of Economic Development for a European Union Project of Common Interest for the development of innovative lithium battery cells and systems.
 In October 2021 Fluorsid sold the controlled company Alkeemia and its plant.

 In 2021, with the establishment of Fluorsid Deutschland, the company arrived in Germany at the Höchst plant, near Frankfurt Airport.
 The plant mainly produced chlorodifluoromethane, a raw material for many fluorine polymers such as PTFE and some special fluoroelastomers.
 The production capacity of the plant was about 24,000 MT per year and is managed through the partner Nouryon, the original owner of the site.
 In October of the same year, together with the sale of the subsidiary Alkeemia, there has been the sale of the 50% stake in CF Carbons which ended the activities on in Germany.